Students learn about acupuncture treatment online during the 2021 TCM summer program. [Photo/Shanghai University of Traditional Chinese Medicine]

 The Shanghai University of Traditional Chinese Medicine (TCM) recently held an online closing ceremony for the 2021 Shanghai Summer School TCM program.

-The two-week program, which ran from June 7 to July 2, attracted more than 20 students from countries such as the United States, India and Italy.
+The four-week program, which ran from June 7 to July 2, attracted more than 20 students from countries such as the United States, India and Italy.

 The annual program is hosted by the Shanghai Municipal Education Commission and organized by the university to introduce foreigners to TCM and Chinese culture.
 It was held online this year due to the COVID-19 pandemic.